The Canidae Dog Food Review: Tested & Evaluated 2023

 Unfortunately, while Canidae has different puppy options, Canidae Dog Food Australia only carries one.

 That means puppy owners only have access to their Puppy Grain-free chicken & sweet potato flavour or will have to feed them the All Life Stages food.
 While less-than-ideal, it isn’t too bad since you do have access to both grain-free (the PURE Puppy option) or whole-grain options (All Life Stages).

-However, we don’t like that there are no different options based on your dog’s size.
+However, we don’t like that there are no other options based on your dog’s size.
 As such, small and toy puppies will have to eat the same kibble as larger dogs.
 The lack of large-breed options is a concern with large and giant breeds since overfeeding or feeding a diet that’s too calorie-dense can cause brittle bones and decalcification.

-Of course, you can always portion control your pup’s intake, but this can be tiresome and you need a vet’s advice.
+Of course, you can always portion control your pup’s intake, but this can be tiresome and you need vet’s advice.
 This isn’t as much of an issue with puppy food targeted at large and giant breeds.
 If that’s your case, we recommend a puppy food adapted to your particular dog’s size.

 Do Not Buy If

 While this is a great option for many pups, our team of independent experts say you shouldn’t buy this brand if:

 Every member of our team of independent experts really like this brand, especially if your pup needs a limited-ingredient diet.
 In general, both dogs and owners love Canidae and their grain-free options are reasonably priced, taste great, and have no unhealthy fillers or preservatives, so it is a fairly good brand for us.
 We say, give it a chance!